 Thereafter she filed a false case of cruelty and sodomy against me.
 We have settled our disputed consequently we want to get rid of criminal cases.
-My advocate says that sodomy is a non compoundable offence therefore it cannot be compounded under section 320 crpc, please advise.
+My advocate says that sodomy is a non-compoundable offence, therefore, it cannot be compounded under section 320 crpc, please advise.

-Since it is a false case and your wife is ready to withdraw then you should initiate proceeding for quashing.
+Since it is a false case and your wife is ready to withdraw then you should initiate a proceeding for quashing.
 Your petition is maintainable however sodomy is a non-compoundable offence.

-The Supreme Court has reiterated the same decision in Gian Singh v.
-State of Punjab, (2012) 10 SCC 303.
-Above all where alleged offence is wholly personal and does not affect the society then the court can quash the case in exercise of its power under Section 482 of the Code.
+The Supreme Court has reiterated the same decision in Gian Singh vs State of Punjab, (2012) 10 SCC 303.
+Above all where the alleged offence is wholly personal and does not affect the society then the court can quash the case in exercise of its power under Section 482 of the Code.